 Gary V: “Becoming someone who can create content – written, audio, or video – for the Internet contextually.
 Because there will not be a human nor a business on earth in a decade that isn’t in need of a substantial creative department of making – not thinking – making [great content].”

-Leading social media platforms need creators to grow their user base.
+Leading social media platforms need content creators to grow their user base.
 That’s why Instagram announced new ways for creators to make money during this year’s first ever Creator Week.

 “The traditional markers of content quality, like big name directors, showrunners or producers; big name actors, writers and musicians; and the catch-all bucket of ‘high-production value’ — all of which have high barriers to entry — are now competing with attributes like authenticity, virality, relatability, accessibility, relevance to one’s community or niche interests and more –which have much lower barriers to entry.”– Doug Shapiro, former executive at Time Warner & Turner Broadcasting System